darktrovx/RUST-TaskManager/README.md

 # Task Manager API

 A simple web API built with Rust and the `actix-web` framework to manage tasks.
-The API supports CRUD operations (Create, Read, Update, Delete) for task management, making it a great starting point for learning Rust-based web development.
+The API supports CRUD operations (Create, Read, Update, Delete) for task management.

 ---